 Shortly after ovulation, your cervical mucus begins to undergo specific changes that make it look and function markedly different than it did during the first half of your menstrual cycle.
 These changes in your mucus can be useful if you are trying to keep track of your ovulation and other signs of fertility.

-The Effect of Ovulation on Cervical Mucus
+The Effect on Cervical Mucus Immediately After Ovulation

 About a day after you ovulate, you may begin to notice fewer secretions on your external vaginal area (vulva), or your underwear.
 This is because your previously clear, watery cervical secretions begin to decrease in quantity and get thicker and more cloudy and creamy.
 According to a Global Library of Women's Medicine article, these changes occur as your ovarian progesterone secretion increases after ovulation.